nextflow-io/training/docs/hello_nextflow/02_hello_world.md

 !!! note

     The file is in the `hello-nextflow` directory, which should be your current working directory.
-    You can either double-click on the file in the file explorer, or type `ls` in the terminal and Cmd+Click (MacOS) or Ctrl+Click (PC) on the file to open it.
+    You can either click on the file in the file explorer, or type `ls` in the terminal and Cmd+Click (MacOS) or Ctrl+Click (PC) on the file to open it.

 ```groovy title="hello-world.nf" linenums="1"
 #!/usr/bin/env nextflow